lkhq/debspawn/README.md

 This is achieved with the `debspawn run` command and is a bit more involved.
 Refer to the manual page and help output for more information.

+### Global configuration

+Debspawn will read a global configuration file from `/etc/debspawn/config.json`, or a configuration file in a location specified by the `--config` flag.
+If a config file is specified on the command line, the global file is ignored rather than merged.

+The config is a JSON file containing any of the following (all optional) keys:

+* `OSRootsDir`: directory for os images (`/var/lib/debspawn/containers/`)
+* `ResultsDir`: directory for build artifacts (`/var/lib/debspawn/results/`)
+* `APTCacheDir`: directory for debspawn's own package cache (`/var/lib/debspawn/aptcache/`)
+* `InjectedPkgsDir`: packages placed in this directory will be available as dependencies for builds (`/var/lib/debspawn/injected-pkgs/`)
+* `TempDir`: temporary directory used for running containers (`/var/tmp/debspawn/`)
+* `AllowUnsafePermissions`: allow usage of risker container permissions, such as binding the host `/dev` and `/proc` into the container (`false`)

 ## FAQ